pubnub/pubnub-mcp-server/resources/sdk_docs/c-sharp_configuration.md

 ```

-After initialization with `SecretKey`, the client can access Access Manager functions.
-The client signs Access Manager messages with the `SecretKey`.
+After initialization with SecretKey, the client can access Access Manager functions and signs messages with SecretKey.

 ## Event listeners

-- PubNub client: receive updates from all subscriptions (channels, channel groups, channel metadata, users).
+- PubNub client: updates from all subscriptions (channels, groups, metadata, users).
-- Subscription object: updates only for its specific entity.
+- Subscription: updates for its specific entity.
-- SubscriptionsSet object: updates for all entities represented by its subscription objects.
+- SubscriptionsSet: updates for its list of subscription objects.

 See Publish & Subscribe for details.